radiantlogic-v8/documentation-new/documentation/sys-admin-guide/radiantone-ldap-schema.md

 The object classes and attributes contained in the select files are added to the RadiantOne LDAP schema and can be viewed from the Main Control Panel > Settings Tab > Configuration section, LDAP Schema node.

+>[!note]
->**Note – if you have already added object classes and attributes from some .orx files, then they automatically have a check mark in the Publish in Server Schema column.
-If you want them removed from the RadiantOne LDAP schema, uncheck them before clicking Generate LDAP Schema.**
+>If you have already added object classes and attributes from some .orx files, then they automatically have a check mark in the Publish in Server Schema column.
+If you want them removed from the RadiantOne LDAP schema, uncheck them before clicking Generate LDAP Schema.

 ## Extending the RadiantOne Schema with New Objects and Attributes from the Main Control Panel